Nikhilkbhat/Calculator/README.md

 # Calculator
-Calculator using Tkinter in Python
+Lyriclious major project : Calculator using Tkinter in Python